Zebra Danio are some of the most popular freshwater fish for home aquariums.

 - Harlequin Rasbora

-Avoid long-finned fish because some Danios like to nip at there fins.
+Avoid long-finned fish because some Danios like to nip at their fins.

 The majority of the food should be quality flakes and you can occasionally feed algae-based flakes to vary their diet.